Coronavirus (COVID-19): Rochdale Borough Design Award updates

-The 7th annual Rochdale Borough Design Awards celebrate the best in new development design, focusing on the relationship between good design and building successful communities.
-Buildings and regeneration projects have been put forward by local people.
+The 8th annual Rochdale Borough Design Awards celebrate the best in new development design, focusing on the relationship between good design and building successful communities.

-- Rochdale Borough People's Design Award - decided by this public vote
+- Rochdale Borough People's Design Award - decided by a public vote.

 The judges may also decide to make additional awards.